datomusic/drum-firmware/drum/README.md

 | FormatFilesystem | 0x15 | Erases and formats the internal filesystem.
 All stored samples and configuration will be lost. |

 ### File Transfer Protocol
-Transferring files (like samples or `config.json`) to the device is a multi-step process managed by the `sample_sender.js` script.
+Transferring files (like samples or `kit.bin`) to the device is a multi-step process managed by the `sample_sender.js` script.

 1.  **Begin Transfer:**
     - **Command:** `BeginFileWrite` (0x10)